oopanuga/oopanuga.github.io/_posts/2015-04-14-Opinionated-People.md

 Of course, I´m an opinionated guy, I can be really stubborn sometimes.
 Why am I writing this post?
 Because I´m opinionated.
 But I try to listen to other people´s points.
 In my opinion that´s the only way to learn and grow.
+I really like modest people that listen, when you are talking to them you can see in their eyes that they are paying attention.
+Modest people that when you talk to them you notice how many things they know.

 In the UK they have an expression: